-88. You must use your timesheet to record your daily working hours, recording each time you start or stop work, including all breaks taken during the day.
-You must also comply with other arrangements for time recording including signing in and out of the office.

-- 89. Your timesheet is an Excel workbook, set up each year and saved to VC.
-It is divided into 13 four-weekly recording periods. - 90.
+- 103. You must use your timesheet to record your daily working hours, recording each time you start or stop work, including all breaks taken during the day.
+You must also comply with other arrangements for time recording including signing in and out of the office premises. - 104.
+Your timesheet is an Excel workbook, set up each year and saved to VC.
+It is divided into 13 four-weekly recording periods. - 105.
 Each day, record all the hours you work.
-Please ensure you record all the times you stop and start work throughout the day e.g. for a lunch break. - 91.
-If some of your hours worked are out with the bandwidth, either at the request of management or by prior arrangement with your line manager, you should record these hours on the timesheet as normal, and add an explanatory note in the comments box. - 92.
-If these hours are worked at a weekend you should add them to the 'adjustments' column of your timesheet, usually on the Monday following the weekend you have been working. - 93.
-Hours worked out with the bandwidth of your own accord should not be recorded i.e. hours not at the request of, or agreed in advance with, your line manager. - 94.
-If you are required to travel on Commissioner business at any time, you should record the time spent travelling. - 95.
-You should not record travel time between your home and normal place of work except when you are travelling to work at a weekend or on public/privilege holidays (as defined in this Handbook) at the request of a manager. - 96.
-Formulae in the timesheet will calculate your total hours each day and whether the hours you have worked exceed or fall short of your daily standard hours. - 97.
-Your daily hours build up to both a daily and a four-weekly total and result in the number of surplus or deficit hours to be carried forward to the next period. - 98.
-You should check-in your timesheet in VC at the end of each working week.
+Please ensure you record all the times you stop and start work throughout the day, for example, for a lunch break.

+- 106. If some of your hours worked are out with the bandwidth, either at the request of management or by prior arrangement with your line manager, you should record these hours on the timesheet as normal, and add an explanatory note in the comments box. - 107.
+If these hours are worked at a weekend you should add them to the 'adjustments' column of your timesheet, usually on the Monday following the weekend you have been working. - 108.
+Hours worked out with the bandwidth of your own accord should not be recorded, that is, hours not at the request of, or agreed in advance with, your line manager. - 109.
+If you are required to travel on Commissioner business at any time, you should record the time spent travelling. - 110.
+You should not record travel time between your home and normal place of work except when you are travelling to work at a weekend or outside of normal office hours or on public/privilege holidays (as defined in this Handbook) at the request of a manager. - 111.
+Formulae in the timesheet will calculate your total hours each day and whether the hours you have worked exceed or fall short of your daily standard hours. - 112.
+Your daily hours build up to both a daily and a four-weekly total and result in the number of surplus or deficit hours to be carried forward to the next period. - 113.
+You should check-in your timesheet in VC at the end of each working week. - 114.
+You should not include any false or misleading information in your timesheet relating to your hours of work and activities.
+If you do, this may amount to gross misconduct and may be subject to disciplinary action